By Ryan Duffy, Estate Planning Attorney | Licensed in NC & SC

 When a Will Alone May Be Enough

 A will-only estate plan can work well if your estate is relatively small, all your assets have named beneficiaries like life insurance and retirement accounts, you are comfortable with the probate process, or you hold joint accounts with right of survivorship.
-In these situations, the added cost and complexity of an irrevocable trust may not be justified under North Carolina law.
-Your estate planning attorney can help you evaluate the numbers related to federal estate tax and other financial considerations, ensuring you have the best planning options available.
+In these situations, the added cost and complexity of a trust may not be justified.
+Your estate planning attorney can help you evaluate the numbers.

 When a Living Trust Makes More Sense